Lutheranism: Revivals

 Ernst Wilhelm Hengstenberg, though raised Reformed, became convinced of the truth of historic Lutheranism as a young man.
 He led the Neo-Lutheran Repristination School of theology, which advocated a return to the orthodox theologians of the 17th century and opposed modern Bible scholarship.
 As editor of the periodical Evangelische Kirchenzeitung, he developed it into a major support of Neo-Lutheran revival and used it to attack all forms of theological liberalism and rationalism.
 Although he received a large amount of slander and ridicule during his forty years at the head of revival, he never gave up his positions.

 The theological faculty at the University of Erlangen in Bavaria became another force for reform.
 There, professor Adolf von Harless, though previously an adherent of rationalism and German idealism, made Erlangen a magnet for revival oriented theologians.
 Termed the Erlangen School of theology, they developed a new version of the Incarnation, which they felt emphasized the humanity of Jesus better than the ecumenical creeds.
 As theologians, they used both modern historical critical and Hegelian philosophical methods instead of attempting to revive the orthodoxy of the 17th century.

 Friedrich Julius Stahl led the High Church Lutherans.
 Though raised Jewish, he was baptized as a Christian at the age of 19 through the influence of the Lutheran school he attended.
 As the leader of a neofeudal Prussian political party, he campaigned for the divine right of kings, the power of the nobility, and episcopal polity for the church.
 Along with Theodor Kliefoth and August Friedrich Christian Vilmar, he promoted agreement with the Roman Catholic Church with regard to the authority of the institutional church, ex opere operato effectiveness of the sacraments, and the divine authority of clergy.
 Unlike Catholics, however, they also urged complete agreement with the Book of Concord.

 The Neo-Lutheran movement managed to slow secularism and counter atheistic Marxism, but it did not fully succeed in Europe.
 It partly succeeded in continuing the Pietist movement's drive to right social wrongs and focus on individual conversion.
 The Neo-Lutheran call to renewal failed to achieve widespread popular acceptance because it both began and continued with a lofty, idealistic Romanticism that did not connect with an increasingly industrialized and secularized Europe.
-At best, the work of local leaders resulted in specific areas with vibrant spiritual renewal, but people in Lutheran areas overall continued to become increasingly distant from church life.
+The work of local leaders resulted in specific areas of vibrant spiritual renewal, but people in Lutheran areas became increasingly distant from church life.
 Additionally, the revival movements were divided by philosophical traditions.
 The Repristination school and Old Lutherans tended towards Kantianism, while the Erlangen school promoted a conservative Hegelian perspective.
 By 1969, Manfried Kober complained that "unbelief is rampant" even within German Lutheran parishes.

+In the 21st century, Lutheranism has experienced growth, especially in Africa and Asia, as well as among young adults in the West.
+Conversion to Lutheran Christianity is colloquially known as having "walked the Wittenberg Trail".